serkan-ozal/hazelcast-aware/README.md

 4.8.
 Hazelcast-Aware Initializer
 -------

-You can specify your custom initializer classes by implementing any **`com.hazelcast.aware.initializer.HazelcastAwareInitializer`** interface to do some stuff before all operations such as setting default configurations in **`com.hazelcast.aware.config.DefaultConfigs`** class.
+You can specify your custom initializer classes by implementing **`com.hazelcast.aware.initializer.HazelcastAwareInitializer`** interface to do some stuff before all operations such as setting default configurations in **`com.hazelcast.aware.config.DefaultConfigs`** class.
 Your custom initializer classes are found while scanning claspath and registered automatically.

 You can specify execution order of your initializer by implementing **`int getOrder()`** method.
 There are three pre-defined execution orders such as **`HIGHEST_ORDER`**, **`ORDER_DOESNT_MATTER`** and **`LOWEST_ORDER`**,